Guide to buying aggressive inline skates

 Check out this video where we guide you through the most important things you should know to find the right pair of aggressive skates for you.
 The video is in English.

 Aggressive inline skates are intended for more experienced skaters who wish to skate street or park and perform stunts on various objects as well as going on ramps.
-You may also have heard other names such as trick skates to describe aggressive skates, and while this is just a synonym, there do exist other styles like powerblading which is a fusion of aggressive and freeskates (read more about powerblading in the end of the guide).
+You may also have heard other names such as trick skates to describe aggressive skates.
+While this is just a synonym, there do exist other styles like powerblading which is a fusion of aggressive and freeskates (read more about powerblading in the end of the guide).

 Wheels for aggressive inline skates are suitable for park and street skating.